 Exam Tip: Gotchas

-- Individual equity options (e.g., IBM calls) are NOT Section 1256 contracts.
-Only broad-based index options, foreign currency options, and yield-based options qualify for the favorable 60/40 tax treatment.
+- Individual equity options (e.g., IBM calls) do NOT qualify for the 60/40 marked-to-market regime.
+Only broad-based index options, foreign currency options, and yield-based options get the favorable 60/40 tax treatment.

 - Narrow-based indexes do NOT qualify.
 The index must be broad-based (10+ underlying securities).

-- If the question mentions "S&P 500 index option" or "broad-based index," think Section 1256.
+- If the question mentions "S&P 500 index option" or "broad-based index," think 60/40 marked-to-market.
 If it mentions a specific company name, it is an equity option with standard tax treatment.

 The 60/40 Rule

-All gains and losses on Section 1256 contracts are taxed as:
+All gains and losses on these non-equity contracts are taxed as:

 - 60% long-term capital gain/loss